quotetome/api-docs/README.md

 where `AUTH_TOKEN` is the user's authorization token, obtained after performing a successful login.

+### Other Header Values

+The only header values you should need to send are:

+* `Authorization: Token AUTH_TOKEN`
+* `Content-Type` , if you are sending data

+No other headers should be included or needed.

 ## Data Formats

 The QuoteToMe API exchanges data in the [JSON](https://www.json.org/json-en.html) format.
 Requests and responses must include a `Content-Type: application/json` HTTP header.